the-foreign-architect/frontend-gridsome/content/guides/singapore/index.md

 <image-gallery folder="/guides/singapore/" prefix="ngs2" :num-images="4"/>

 At one point, going slowly up, you reach the roof level.
-Find the entrance to the Padang deck and go one level higher, for a great view towards the field and the Marina Bay in the horizon.
+Find the entrance to the Padang deck and go one level higher for a great view towards the field and the Marina Bay on the horizon.
 Then start your way down, when you'll for sure discover new rooms to explore and more art to see.
 For me, one of the most impressive buildings during my visit to Singapore.

 <image-gallery folder="/guides/singapore/" prefix="ngs3" :num-images="4"/>